Neon Museum – Neon Boneyard

 North of downtown in the city’s so-called ‘Cultural Corridor, ’ well off the First Friday circuit, this alternative art gallery has...

 Las Vegas Natural History Museum

 If you’ve ever been to a really good natural-history museum in a big city, you certainly won’t be wowed by this one, but youngsters...

 Cashman Center Theatre

 Major touring productions stop at this 1900-seat performing-arts space downtown.

 Inspired by San Francisco's classic steak and seafood establishments, Triple George is hugely popular with business lunchers – though a...

 770 Las Vegas Blvd N · interesting places nearby

 Experience the outdoor displays through a fascinating walking tour ($15) of the newly unveiled Neon Boneyard Park, where irreplaceable vintage neon signs – the original art form of Las Vegas – spend their retirement.
 At press time, the museum was expanding its digs and hoped to add a self-guided component; until this is in place, be sure to reserve your tour at least a few weeks in advance.

-Stroll around downtown come evening (when the neon comes out to play) to discover the free, self-guided component of the 'museum.'
-You'll find delightful al-fresco galleries of restored vintage neon signs, including sparkling genie lamps, glowing martini glasses and 1940s motel marquees.
-The biggest assemblages are found at the on the 3rd St cul-de-sac just north of Fremont St.
+Stroll around downtown come evening (when the neon comes out to play) to discover the free, self-guided component of the ‘museum.’
+You’ll find delightful al-fresco galleries of restored vintage neon signs, including sparkling genie lamps, glowing martini glasses and 1940s motel marquees.
+The biggest assemblages are found on the 3rd St cul-de-sac just north of Fremont St.